-We add sodium hypochlorite (liquid chlorine) for disinfection to maintain compliance with MCLs or action levels.
+• We add sodium hypochlorite (liquid chlorine) for disinfection to maintain compliance with MCLs or action levels.

-Our water system makes every effort to provide you with safe and pure drinking water.
-We are pleased to report that your water does not need to be treated at this time to meet these goals.
 The water quality of our system is constantly monitored by us and MassDEP to determine if any future treatment may be required.

 How Are These Sources Protected?